Admissions application deadlines

 - a minimum 3.0 GPA in the last 60 units attempted and a minimum 3.25 GPA in History courses.

-The GRE is not required for admission to any of the History graduate programs; however, a strong verbal or analytical score on the exam can be submitted to help demonstrate the student’s qualifications.
+The GRE is not required for admission to any of the History graduate programs.

-A foreign language is not a degree requirement.
-However, all history M.A. candidates are strongly encouraged to acquire at least a reading knowledge of a foreign language as part of their degree program.
-Students who plan further graduate study in history are particularly encouraged in this direction since proficiency in two foreign languages is usually required in doctoral programs.
+A foreign language is not a degree requirement; however, all students who plan to pursue further graduate study in history are encouraged to work on foreign language skills, since proficiency in two foreign languages is usually required in doctoral programs.

 Applications and supporting documents